 Catch the Wildlife Express Train at the train station near Kilimanjaro Safaris and take the short trip to Rafiki’s Planet Watch.

 Once you reach Rafiki’s Planet Watch, walk down the trail to the Conservation Station.
 Along the way, you will spot a few animal exhibits.

-Once you reach the station, you will find a petting zoo with more animals on display inside the building.
-If you’re lucky you may be able to catch a zoo keeper chat about one of the animals.
+Once you reach Conservation Station, you will find a petting zoo outside and more animals on display inside the building.
+If you’re lucky you may be able to catch a zoo keeper chat about one of these animals.